Candice Swanepoel Shows Serious Skin In A Strappy Black Bikini

 The sexy new snap appeared to be part of a professional photo shoot and showed the 31-year-old beauty – who’s one of Victoria’s Secret’s most recognizable models after a decade working with the brand – as she posed by looking over her shoulder with a very sultry gaze.

 Candice put her toned booty on full show for the camera.
-She rocked a pair of black thong bikini bottoms that were high-waisted and stretched all the way up past her hips with thin strings either side to hold the pretty tiny piece of material together.
+She rocked a pair of black thong bikini bottoms that were high-waisted and stretched all the way up past her hips, with thin strings on either side to hold the tiny piece of material together.

-She paired that with a matching black bikini top that also flashed a whole lot of skin.
+She paired that with a matching black top that also flashed a whole lot of skin.

-Though the front of the skimpy design wasn’t visible in the photo, which was shared to her official Instagram account on February 23, her pretty much bare back was on full show as the thin straps wrapped around her torso and tied into a bow on her lower back.
+Though the front of the skimpy design wasn’t visible in the snap, which was shared to her official Instagram account on February 23, her mostly bare back was on full show as the thin straps wrapped around her torso and tied into a bow on her lower back.

 Candice glanced over her right shoulder with her long, blond hair slicked back and away from her face.